What's New in AI Readiness

 EU lawmakers reached a political agreement on the Digital Omnibus AI amendments on May 7, 2026.
 High-risk AI deadlines are moving, but the AI Act is not on pause.
 Here is what changed and what to do next.

-xAI Sues Colorado While Colorado Quietly Prepares to Replace Its Own AI Act
+xAI Sued Colorado Before Colorado Replaced Its Original AI Act

 Three Months In: Where the DOJ AI Litigation Task Force Actually Stands